-Bacterial vaginosis is usually a mild problem that may go away on its own in a few days.
+Bacterial vaginosis is a condition in which there is an overgrowth of certain bacteria that normally live in the vagina.
+It's usually a mild problem that may go away on its own.
 But it can lead to more serious problems.
 So it's a good idea to see your doctor and get treatment.

-The most common symptom is a smelly vaginal discharge.
-It may look grayish white or yellow.
-A sign of bacterial vaginosis can be a "fishy" smell, which may be worse after sex.
-About half of women who have bacterial vaginosis do not notice any symptoms.
+The most common symptom of bacterial vaginosis is abnormal vaginal discharge.
+It may look greyish white or yellow.
+It may have a "fishy" odour, which may be worse after vaginal intercourse.
+But in many cases, bacterial vaginosis doesn't cause any symptoms.

 Doctors diagnose bacterial vaginosis by asking about the symptoms, doing a pelvic examination, and taking a sample of the vaginal discharge.
 The sample can be tested to find out if you have bacterial vaginosis.

-Many women with bacterial vaginosis do not have any symptoms.
-Bacterial vaginosis does not typically cause itching.
-But it does cause:
+In many cases, bacterial vaginosis doesn't cause any symptoms.
+And it doesn't typically cause itching.
+But it may cause:

 Bacterial vaginosis can be hard to distinguish from other types of vaginal infection.
 Consider the following if you have any signs of vaginal infection.

-Call your doctor immediately if you:
+Call your doctor now if you:

-Call your doctor for an appointment within 1 week if you:
+Call your doctor for an appointment if you:

-It's generally recommended that you contact or see your doctor about unusual vaginal symptoms.
+It's a good idea to contact or see your doctor about unusual vaginal symptoms.